Decarbonize steelmaking

 From buildings, to cars, to domestic appliances and other equipment, steel is virtually omnipresent in our modern world, and it will not go away anytime soon.
 Projections predict that steel demand will increase, driven in part by developing and emerging economies that need more steel as they industrialize.
 Steel is also an essential part of the energy transition as it is used to build infrastructure and products such as wind turbines, solar panels, and electric vehicles.

 “The current pipeline of projects clearly nonetheless falls short of what is required to meet the Net Zero Scenario.”
-International Energy Agency, Iron and Steel, 2022
+International Energy Agency, 2023

 Decarbonizing steel: time is of the essence

-The steel sector is the largest industrial emitter of CO2.
-Due to its reliance on coal, it produces 7% of global GHG emissions and 11% of global CO2 emissions.
-In comparison, the aviation sector accounts for 2.1% of global CO2 emissions.
+Due to its reliance on coal, the steel sector produces 7% of global GHG emissions and 11% of global CO2 emissions.

 Decarbonising the steel sector is key to keep the 1.5°C target within reach.
 The International Energy Agency’s Net Zero Scenario calls for steel sector emissions to drop by 25% by 2030 and almost 92% by 2050.
 To achieve this, metallurgical coal production would need to fall by about 30% by 2030, and by 88% by 2050, based on 2021 levels.
 This implies that a 100-fold increase in production using cleaner steelmaking technologies would need to happen by 2030.

-The first step for them is to stop supporting any new metallurgical coal mines, expansion plans, or new coal-based steelmaking projects, expansion projects, or the relining of blast furnaces.
+The first step for financial institutions is to stop supporting any new metallurgical coal mines, expansion plans, or new coal-based steelmaking projects, expansion projects, or the relining of blast furnaces.